 Figure 3.2: A two dimensional histogram which includes the thrown kinematic information of the recoil proton.
 In the histogram, the horizontal axis represents the generated θ angle in the lab frame, and the vertical axis represents the generated momentum magnitude in the lab frame.
-One interesting feature of this Monte Carlo data is that the kinematics of the recoil proton appear to be constrained between [0.2 - 2.0]GeV/c in momentum, and $[0.0 - 60.0]^{\circ}$ in angle.
+One interesting feature of this Monte Carlo data is that the protons kinematics appear to be constrained between [0.2 - 2.0]GeV/c in momentum, and [0.0 - 60.0] in angle.